You are here

 1. Members submit product suggestions for consideration.

 All suggestions for new products are generated by eHLbc members.
-These suggestions are assumed to be consistent with the mission and research goals of the submitting institution.
-Each institution is responsible for evaluating electronic resources according to their needs.
+These suggestions are assumed to be consistent with the mission and research goals of the submitting organization.
+Each organization is responsible for evaluating electronic resources according to their needs.
 All submissions must be products related to the health disciplines.

 2. Members complete the Ranking Survey.

 The eHLbc Ranking Survey is distributed to members following a call for submissions to the eBox.
-A designated staff member from each member institution is asked to vote for their organization’s desired choices among the products nominated via the eBox.
-The results of the Ranking Survey helps establish eHLbc's acquisition priorities for the coming year.
+A designated staff member from each member organization is asked to vote for their organization’s desired choices among the products nominated via the eBox.
+The results of the Ranking Survey establish eHLbc's acquisition priorities.

 3. eHLbc decides which resources to investigate further.